Subfamily: Alpharhabdovirinae

 Distinguishing features

 Viruses assigned to the genus Amplylivirus form a distinct monophyletic group based on well-supported Maximum Likelihood or Maximum Clade Credibility trees inferred from complete L sequences.
-Frog lyssa-like virus 1 (FLLV1; species Amplylivirus cinereus), currently the only virus assigned to the genus, was detected in an amphibian.
+Viruses assigned to the genus have been detected in amphibians.
 Amplyliviruses most closely related to replyliviruses, which have been detected in reptiles, and lyssaviruses, which infect mammals.

 Virion